- Home

 Lunch foods to avoid

-To see you through the afternoon, it’s generally best to avoid eating refined carbohydrates and high-sugar foods like pasta, pizza, pastries, bread, chips, rice, pasta sauces with high sugar content, energy drinks, and condiments like BBQ sauce and ketchup.
+To see you through the afternoon, it’s generally best to avoid refined carbohydrates and high-sugar foods like pasta, pizza, pastries, bread, chips, rice, sugary pasta sauces, energy drinks, and condiments like BBQ sauce and ketchup.

-It’s normal to feel a bit sleepy in the afternoon; research shows that the ‘sleep signals’ of our circadian rhythm peak at nightime and during the afternoon, around 2–3pm.
+It’s normal to feel a bit sleepy in the afternoon; research shows that the ‘sleep signals’ of our circadian rhythm peak at night and during the afternoon, around one to four pm.

 Many snacks are high in refined carbohydrates and added sugars, but low in energy-boosting nutrients like fibre and protein.
 So it’s important to be mindful of what you’re snacking on and how it makes you feel.